 This research was supported by NCI's Center for Cancer Research and the Cancer Therapy Evaluation Program; by the Children's Tumor Foundation to Michael Fisher to support participating sites other than the NCI; and by AstraZeneca providing selumetinib and funding for the pharmacokinetic analysis.

-*News Release by NIH/National Cancer Institute: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+*This information is from an external source (NIH/National Cancer Institute).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.